CharleneMcKeown/staticsite-automated/README.md

 ## Closer Look

+Coming soon:

-Coming - a deeper dive into the Logic Apps and the Pipeline
+1. A deeper dive into the Logic Apps and how to generate a Logic App ARM template and convert it for use with Bicep.
+1. Static Web Apps - routes.json and Azure AD integration.
+1. A nice architecture visual!